 Many sheep are led to slaughter because they follow the Judas Goat.

-I will cover the remaining five signs of a weak mind in my next post.
+The remaining five signs of a weak mind are covered in the next post.

 Nothing in the world makes people so afraid as the influence of independent-minded people.